francescomascari/francescomascari.github.io/_pages/cv.md

 Volunteering
 ======
+* 2022 - ongoing: **PhD representative** in the Department of Decision Sciences
+  * Bocconi University, Milan, Italy
 * 2016 - 2018: **Student representative** in the Department of Mathematics
   * University of Bologna, Bologna, Italy
 * 2013 - 2014: **Student representative** in the School Board